rohitkjohnedu/my_yade/doc/sphinx/potentialparticles.rst

 Potential Particles code (PP)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The concept of *Potential Particles* was introduced and developed by [Houlsby2009]_.
 The problem of contact detection between a pair of potential particles was cast as a constrained optimization problem, where the equations are solved using the Newton-Raphson method in 2-D. In [Boon2013]_ it was extended to 3-D and more robust solutions were proposed.
 Many numerical optimization solvers generally cannot cope with discontinuities, ill-conditioned gradients (Jacobians) or curvatures (Hessians), and these obstacles were overcome in [Boon2013]_, by re-formulating the problem and solving the equations using conic optimization solvers.
-Users can either make use of MOSEK (using its academic licence) or the simplified code written by [Boon2013]_, which is used by default in the source code.
+Previous versions made use of MOSEK (using its academic licence), while currently an in-house code written by [Boon2013]_ is used to solve the conic optimization problem.
 A potential particle is defined as in :eq:`ppFormula` [Houlsby2009]_:

    .. math:: f=(1-k) \Bigg(\sum_{i=1}^{N} \langle a_{i}x+b_{i}y+c_{i}z-d_i\rangle ^2-r^2 \Bigg) +k (x^2+y^2+z^2-R^2)\\